Kir89/spark-books-analysis/README.md

 One of the first things to do when dealing with data is to know the data.
 Here are some insights I found while working on the input dataset that were useful to define the implemented computational steps.

 1. **Reading input data**: double quotes "" create problems when parsing the csv.
-As a consequence I had some *null* values on casted book ratings and book rating's count.
-This is partially solved using *.option("escape", """"""")* while reading the csv with Spark.
+As a consequence I had some *null* values on casted book ratings and book rating's count. *null* values were partially solved using *.option("escape", """"""")* while reading the csv with Spark.
 Even with this, there are still some rows that are unusable and must be filtered because of null values on casted values.
+There are probably other problems in the data that need to be discovered.

 2. **Ratings outliers**: there are outliers in the dataset.
 From the following analysis the rating between 0 and 5 have been kept in